-- Filters need to be replaced due to tap water quality.
+- If the water storage tank feels light (empty of water), filters may need to be replaced due to tap water quality.
 Most common are stages 1 to 3 filters.
-Please follow these steps to do a water flow test. - Obtain a good size towel and some smaller towels to catch water. - Obtain a good size bucket or container. - Take the RO system out of the cabinet and sit the system on a towel. - Turn off the cold water supply line to the RO system and turn off tank ball valve 90 degrees clockwise. - Turn on the drinking water faucet to release any pressure build up. - Disconnect the water tubing at Stage 3 output Point C1 (Fig. 16 A) and aim the tubing at the bucket.
+Please follow these steps to perform a water flow test. - Obtain a good size towel and some smaller towels to catch water. - Obtain a good size bucket or container. - Take the RO system out of the cabinet and sit the system on a towel. - Turn off the cold water supply line to the RO system and turn off tank ball valve 90 degrees clockwise. - Turn on the drinking water faucet to release any pressure build up. - Disconnect the water tubing at Stage 3 output Point C1 (Fig. 17) and aim the tubing at the bucket.
 Point D is the stage 4 RO filter inlet tubing. - Turn on your cold water supply line slowly until it is fully open.